Fujifilm X-A5 vs X100F

 |Panasonic FZ2500« »||Y||stereo||mono||Y||Y||micro||2.0||Y||-||-||Panasonic FZ2500|

-Both the X-A5 and the X100F are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the X-A5 followed on from the Fujifilm X-A3.
+The X100F is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Fujifilm X100F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.